devpow112/docker-markdownlint/README.md

-# Docker Markdownlint
+# Docker MarkdownLint

 [![License]](LICENSE)
 [![CI][CI Badge]][CI Workflow]

-Docker container containing all needed tools to run **Markdownlint**.
-Each container will contain only one version of the **Markdownlint** but will contain all additional libraries needed.
+Docker container containing all needed tools to run **MarkdownLint**.
+Each container will contain only one version of the **MarkdownLint** but will contain all additional libraries needed.

 ## Usage